gitbls/pistrong/README.md

 Or, if you're so inclined, do it yourself and leave a pull request.

-Testing and documenting cert installation steps for Android and MacOS is another area where I would really apprecaite your help.
+Testing and documenting cert installation steps for Android and MacOS is another area where I would really appreciate your help.